 Sec.
 10-5.525.
-Prime f armland conversion.
+Prime farmland conversion.

-All mining permit applications that include "prime farmlands" as defined by the provisions of the Williamson Act shall identify the location and acreage of "prime farmlands," unique farmland, and farmland of statewide significance, as shown on the State Farmland Mapping and Monitoring Program (FMMP) which, as a result of reclamation, would be permanently converted to non-agricultural uses.
-For each acre of "prime-farmland" in these categories that would be converted to non-agricultural use, the reclamation plan shall present provisions to offset (at a 1:1 ratio) the conversion of these lands, at a ratio consistent with Section 8-2.404 (Agricultural Conservation and Mitigation Program) of the County Code.
-Thise mitigation requirement may be potential satisfied using a variety of flexible options identified below so long as the total acreage of benefit is found to be equivalent to the applicable ratio and acreage required under Section 8-2.404 of the County Code, by type and amount of farmland being impacted, and so long as a minimum ratio of 1:1 of permanently protected agriculture land of equivalent or better quality/capability is achieved. offsets can included, but not be limited to, one or more of the following options:
+All mining permit applications that include "prime farmlands" as defined by the provisions of the Williamson Act shall identify the location and acreage of "prime farmlands," which, as a result of reclamation, would be permanently converted to non-agricultural uses.
+For each acre of "prime farmland" that would be converted to non-agricultural use, the reclamation plan shall present provisions to offset (at a 1:1 ratio) the conversion of these lands.
+The potential offsets can included, but not be limited to, one or more of the following options:

-- (a) Implementation Identification of improvements, identified by a qualified soil scientist, to the agricultural capability of non-prime lands within the project site or outside the project site but within the OCMP area, that convert non-prime to prime agricultural conditions.
-These improvements can include permanent improvement of soil capability through soil amendments, reduction of soil limitations (such as excessive levels of toxins), or improvements in drainage for areas limited by flooding or low permeability soils. - (b) Placement of permanent conservation easements on land of equal or better quality/capability.meeting the Williamson Act definition of "prime farmland."
-The operator shall be encouraged to target property "at risk" of conversion to non-agricultural uses in selecting areas for permanent protection the offset.
-Prior to approval of the conservation easement, the operator shall consult with the County and/or an appropriate non-profit agency to determine the relative risk of conversion, to which the proposed property might otherwise be subject.
-A minimum ratio of 1:1 is required in this category - (c) Dedication of land, funding, or equivalent improvements, consistent with the County's net gains goals, above and beyond the net gains benefits otherwise required under the CCAP program.
-Demonstration of the ability to provide irrigation to non-prime lands limited only by the lack of an irrigation water supply.
-The identified water supply cannot be provided at the expense of "prime farmlands" currently using the same water supply. - (d) Dedication of land, funding, or equivalent improvements, consistent with the Parkway Plan, above and beyond net gains benefits otherwise required under the CCAP program.
+- (a) Identification of improvements by a qualified soil scientist to the agricultural capability of non-prime lands within or outside the project site that convert non-prime to prime agricultural conditions.
+These improvements can include permanent improvement of soil capability through soil amendments, reduction of soil limitations (such as excessive levels of toxins), or improvements in drainage for areas limited by flooding or low permeability soils. - (b) Placement of permanent conservation easements on land meeting the Williamson Act definition of "prime farmland."
+The operator shall be encouraged to target property "at risk" of conversion to non-agricultural uses in selecting areas for the offset.
+Prior to approval of the conservation easement, the operator shall consult with the County and/or an appropriate non-profit agency to determine the relative risk of conversion, to which the proposed property might otherwise be subject. - (c) Demonstration of the ability to provide irrigation to non-prime lands limited only by the lack of an irrigation water supply.
+The identified water supply cannot be provided at the expense of "prime farmlands" currently using the same water supply.